 Rhodes, E., J. Axsen and M. Jaccard (2014).
 Does effective climate policy require well-informed citizen support?
 Global Environmental Change.
 29, 92-104.

-Modeling of low-carbon transportation systems and policies
+Modeling and evaluation of low-carbon transportation systems and policies

 Wolinetz, M. and Axsen, J. (2017).
 How policy can build the plug-in electric vehicle market: Insights from the respondent-based preferences and constraints (REPAC) model.
 Technology Forecasting and Social Change.